-Canözer was interrogated by the Prosecutor’s Office who requested her to be arrested for allegedly “knowingly and willingly aiding a terrorist organization” and subsequently she was referred to the court on duty.
-Canözer was arrested over her social media posts on 19 December 2015 and was sent to the Diyarbakır E-Type Prison.
+Canözer was interrogated by the Prosecutor’s Office who requested her to be arrested for allegedly “aiding a terrorist organization” and subsequently she was referred to the court on duty.
+Canözer was arrested over her social media posts on 19 December 2015 and was sent to the Diyarbakır E Type Prison.

 According to the indictment submitted in January 2016, Canözer’s notes and social media posts were considered as “criminal evidence.”
 The prosecutor who drafted the indictment requested for Canözer to be punished for “disseminating propaganda for a terrorist organization” and “membership in a terrorist organization.”

-A second investigation was launched into Canözer on the charge of “disseminating propaganda” for the interviews she conducted with news sources.
-At the first hearing held at the 4th High Criminal Court of Diyarbakır the court decided to acquit Canözer.
-After the prosecutor objected to the decision, the case was referred to the Gaziantep Regional Court of Justice.
-The decision to acquit was reversed by the appellate court, which then referred the case to the 4th High Criminal Court of Diyarbakır for a re-trial.
-The court sentenced Canözer to 1 year and 3 months for "terrorism propaganda" at the end of her retrial.
+A second investigation was launched against Canözer on the charge of “disseminating propaganda” for the interviews she made with her news sources.
+At the first hearing held at the 4th High Criminal Court of Diyarbakır, the court ruled for Canözer's acquittal.
+After the prosecutor objected to the acquittal, the case was referred to the Gaziantep Regional Court of Justice.
+Canözer's acquittal was reversed by the appellate court, ordered a retrial.
+The Diyarbakır 4th High Criminal Court sentenced Canözer to 1 year and 3 months for "terrorism propaganda" at the end of her retrial.

-In a new case against her, Canözer faces charges of “terrorist organization membership” and “disseminating propaganda for a terrorist organization” for her coverage of the violence suffered in the Sur district of Diyarbakır during curfew provisions.
+In another case against her, Canözer was charged with “terrorist organization membership” and “disseminating propaganda for a terrorist organization” for her coverage of the violence suffered in the Sur district of Diyarbakır during curfew provisions.
 The first hearing of this trial was held on 20 March 2019 at the 9th High Criminal Court of Diyarbakır.
-Canözer and her lawyer, Resul Tamur, attended the hearing.
-The next hearing is scheduled for 26 June 2019.